 - In hybrid learning, will attendance be taken?

 - When students are assigned to a cohort, are they expected to attend in person?

-- What daycare options are available once kindergarten students start going to school in-person Jan.
-19?
+- What daycare options are available to TPS students?

 Remote to Hybrid to In-Person: Learning Pathway

 - Remote Learning takes place at-home with the support and instruction of the teacher.

 - Some learning will take place through Schoology, and other learning will be prompted by assignments and information from educators.
 It includes a mix of real-time and self-paced learning focused on priority standards.